paszu/3DSRepo/OTP-Info.md

-*These links are here for anyone who is not following the main guide or who was redirected from the old OTP guide.*
+**These links are for anyone who was redirected from the old OTP guide link.**

 New 3DS | Old 3DS / 2DS
 :---: | :---: